Sometimes you look at a photograph and fall off your chair. It looks impossible, is that Photoshop?

 You don’t need anything else but a CD.
-Use it to reflect light right before your camera lens.
-The results are going to be amazing and everyone is going to ask how you reached it.
+Use it to reflect light in front of your camera lens.
+The results are amazing and everyone is going to ask how you reached it.

-If you want to try this great DIY trick, our article shows you how!
+If you want to try this great DIY trick, learn how to create custom bokeh effects here.

 Pinhole photography is about shooting without any kind of glass.
-A pinhole is like you had a really small aperture.
+A pinhole is like you have a really small aperture.

 For this, you’ll only need a small piece of cardboard and a needle.
-Punch a little hole on the cardboard.
-By placing it in front of your smartphone camera lens, you can create a pinhole tye of image.
+Punch a little hole in the cardboard.
+By placing it in front of your smartphone camera lens, you can create a pinhole type of image.